Murray-Assal/open-weather-data-pipeline/README.md

 - Use of Docker + docker‑compose for environment isolation and reproducibility.
 - Configuration via `.env` and `config/` directory.
 - Logs directory for pipeline run history.
-- Postgres data warehouse (`pgdata/` directory holds data files) for storing cleaned weather data.
+- DataBricks data warehouse for storing cleaned weather data.
 - DAGs folder (if using a scheduler like Apache Airflow) to manage workflows.

 ## Architecture
 Below is a high‑level view of how the pipeline works:

 ```
-Weather API  ───>  Extract  ───>  Transform/Clean  ───>  Load into PostgreSQL
+Weather API  ───>  Extract  ───>  Transform/Clean  ───>  Load into DataBricks
                 (Python code)          (Python code)              (SQL/DWH)
 ```

 And in deployment:
 - A Docker container runs the ETL job (or an orchestrator triggers the job).
-- Postgres is also containerised and serves as the data warehouse.
+- DataBricks is also containerised and serves as the data warehouse.
 - Logs and configuration are maintained locally.

 ## Getting Started